-(2) The unvested portion of an aggregate of options to purchase 320,664 shares of common stock would vest and become nonforfeitable, and 850,000 unvested shares of restricted common stock awarded to Mr. Kanders would vest and become nonforfeitable.
-Valued using the December 31, 2021, market price of \$27.72 per share.
+(2) The unvested portion of an aggregate of options to purchase 85,333 shares of common stock would vest and become nonforfeitable.
+Valued using the December 31, 2022, market price of \$7.84 per share.

-(3) The unvested portion of an aggregate of options to purchase 320,664 shares of common stock would vest and become nonforfeitable.
-Valued using the December 31, 2021, market price of \$27.72 per share.
+(3) 1,616,666 unvested shares of restricted common stock awarded to Mr. Kanders would vest and become nonforfeitable.
+Valued using the December 31, 2022, market price of \$7.84 per share.

-(4) Upon Mr. Kanders' death, his designees would be entitled to \$200,000 from a Company group term life policy that is maintained for the benefit of all of the Company's employees.
-The Company also maintains term life insurance on Mr. Kanders in the amount of \$2,000,000 for the benefit of his designees.
+- (4) Upon Mr. Kanders' death, his designees would be entitled to \$300,000 from a Company group term life policy that is maintained for the benefit of all of the Company's employees.
+The Company also maintains term life insurance on Mr. Kanders in the amount of \$2,000,000 for the benefit of his designees. - (5) Mr. Kanders (and any of his dependents) would be entitled to continue participation in all of the Company's health benefit plans, for the period for which Mr. Kanders could elect COBRA continuation coverage under the Company's health benefit plans as a result of his termination. - (6) Mr. Kanders would be entitled to receive an amount equal five times the greatest annual amount of the full cost of maintaining Mr. Kanders' principal office.